MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Spain/how-to-void-electronic-payments.md

 ---
 # How to: Void Electronic Payments
-In ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]-->, you can void the exported payment file.
+In [!INCLUDE[d365fin](../../includes/d365fin_md.md)], you can void the exported payment file.
 By voiding the file, the entire payment journal from which the file was created, will be deleted.

 ### To void electronic payments